 If you visit the vitamin and supplement aisle in any drug or grocery store, you'll most likely find an entire space filled with CoQ10 products.
 When you search for "CoQ10" on the internet you'll get nearly seven million results.
 And if you read about nutrients for heart function support, CoQ10 is sure to be featured.
 There's no doubt about it: people are talking about CoQ10 benefits in a number of different spaces.
 Have you joined the conversation?†

-At Nature Made, we’re always engaged with the conversations people are having about CoQ10, and we’ve taken particular notice of one that is causing quite a bit of confusion: the “ubiquinone vs. ubiquinol” debate.
-Recently, some people have been describing ubiquinone—the form of CoQ10 that has been available for years—as inferior now that a new form called ubiquinol has emerged.
-We’ve seen a lot of conflicting and misleading information on this debate and hope to shed a little light on the real story.
+At Nature Made, we're engaged with the conversations people are having about CoQ10 supplements, and we've taken particular notice of one that is causing quite a bit of confusion: the "ubiquinone vs. ubiquinol" debate.
+Recently, some people have been describing ubiquinone, the form of CoQ10 that has been available for years, as inferior now that a new form called ubiquinol has emerged.
+We've seen a lot of conflicting and misleading information on this debate and hope to shed a little light on the real story.

 Coenzyme Q10 (CoQ10) is a fat-soluble, vitamin-like compound produced naturally in your body.
 Found in nearly every cell in the body, CoQ10 is concentrated in organs that require the most energy - such as the heart, liver, muscles and kidneys.
 CoQ10 is concentrated in these organs because it is essential to the process of producing cellular energy from the food you eat.
 As individuals age, CoQ10 levels tend to decrease.
 Plus, statin drugs may decrease circulating levels of coenzyme Q10 as well.
 While you may not be able to prevent this from happening, you can support your body with daily CoQ10 supplementation.*†